 Amsterdam was home to one of the most powerful ports in the world during the Dutch Golden Age, which took place in the 17th century.
-This made Amsterdam the leading centre of finance and trade.
-Due to the number of wars that the Dutch took part in during the 18th and 19th centuries, their power-status in the world declined considerably!
+This transformed Amsterdam into a leading centre of finance and trade.
+Despite its power on the world stage declining over the centuries, the city is still just as relevant on a cultural level and just as engrossing to explore.

 So what are you waiting for?!
-If you’ve been wondering what to do in Amsterdam, or what to see in Amsterdam, you’ve come to the right place.
+If you’ve been wondering what to do in Amsterdam for the weekend, or what to see in Amsterdam if you’re in town for only a couple of days, you’ve come to the right place.

 Insider Tips for an AMAZING Weekend in Amsterdam

+Anytime is a good time to visit Amsterdam, but weekends are sublime.
 We know you’d like to make the most of the precious time you have in this lovely city, so we’ve put together a few insider tips so that you can have the best time possible during your trip to Amsterdam!
+Luckily for you, Amsterdam is one of those great cities that make for an ideal weekend break.
+If you’re on a budget then this is a great way to backpack around Amsterdam without spending a whole heap of money!

 Since you’ll only be staying in Amsterdam for the weekend, it’s important to find somewhere to stay that is close to the majority of the attractions you’d like to visit!
-It would be pointless spending half your weekend traveling on public transport, when you could be out and about, taking in all the sights that Amsterdam has to offer!
+It would be pointless spending half your weekend travelling on public transport, when you could be out and about, taking in all the sights that Amsterdam has to offer!
+Luckily, most of Amsterdam’s amazing hostels are located bang in the city centre.

 For this reason, we recommend booking accommodation that is centrally located.
 Minimising your travel time on short holidays abroad is absolutely essential!
-So let’s take a look at a few of our favorite places to stay in Amsterdam:
+So let’s take a look at a few of our favourite places to stay in Amsterdam.

-- This idyllically situated hostel is only a 10-minute walk from Amsterdam city centre!
+- This idyllically situated Amsterdam hostel is only a 10-minute walk from Amsterdam city centre!

 - Bicycle hire is available at the hostel, which is a great way to experience as Amsterdam living first-hand.

-This minimalistic style hostel is a great place to stay if you’re interested in connecting with other travelers and forming life-long bonds.
+This minimalistic style hostel is a great place to stay if you’re interested in connecting with other travellers and forming life-long bonds.

 - For a novel stay in Amsterdam, what could be better than renting your very own private houseboat?
-This cool Airbnb can sleep up to seven people in three bedrooms (plus a sofa bed in the living room).
+This cool Airbnb can sleep up to 2 people in 1 cosy bedroom.
 The comfy living room provides incredible views over the water, and you can sit and chill on the outside deck too.

 - There’s a long dining table and a well-equipped kitchen.
 The boat has an additional separate toilet as well as the main bathroom.

-Our Favorite Budget Hotel – Amsterdam Wiechmann Hotel
+Our Favourite Budget Hotel – Amsterdam Wiechmann Hotel

 - Get a feel for old-timey Amsterdam in this antique hotel in a picturesque part of the city.